 Another challenge of this solution is how to get the HTF to/from a moving receiver in all the required positions.
-Senior Flexonics is developing a customized, flexible hose for the MOSAIC concept (see ).
+Senior Flexonics is developing a customized, flexible hose for the MOSAIC concept (see Figure 10).
 Preliminary tests on a full-scale hose prototype showed that the hose could reach all required positions.

-] placed in the zone of maximum flow.
-Transparent covers (see c) were also proposed to minimize convection losses.
+Previously suggested receivers [15,16,17,26] included tubes wound around a cylinder (materialized or not) or a bundle of tubes placed according to the generating lines of that cylinder, or added conical shapes at the top end (see Figure 11), or even used volumetric receivers placed in the zone of maximum flow.
+Transparent covers (see Figure 11c) were also proposed to minimize convection losses.
 However, the reflected rays impinge very parallel to the receiver in the areas of maximum flux, and therefore, such a cover may be counterproductive.

 Figure 12.
 Different configurations analyzed: (a) Annular configuration; (b) tubes placed according to the generating lines of a cylinder; (c) coil type configuration.

 As shown in , the solar flux incident on the surface of the receiver is very uneven and varies throughout the day and from one day to another.
 However, unlike tower power plants, where the flux distribution on the receiver has high uncertainty, the SRTA solar field is fixed, and the theoretical flux distribution is known in advance.
 This is a guarantee for the safety of the receiver, as this calculated value can never be exceeded.

-As a result of this study, a coil type configuration was selected (see ).
+As a result of this study, a coil type configuration was selected (see Figure 13).
 It includes a bundle of three parallel helical pipes made of Inconel Alloy 625.
 The 1-inch tubes are wound on a cylindrical surface at the bottom and a 40° conical surface at the top.
 Taking into account manufacturing constraints and the spillage due to mirror inaccuracies, the outer diameter of the cylindrical part of the receiver has been fixed to 0.3 m.
 In order to maximize efficiency, HTF enters the receiver on the lowest end located closest to the mirror surface and leaves the receiver at the top as it is the zone of maximum flux concentration.
 To increase solar absorptance, the receiver will be painted with Pyromark® High Temperature Paint 2500 Flat Black.

 Figure 13.
 Receiver design: (a) Main dimensions; (b) 3D view.